Home » English Grammar » Possessive nouns

 With the addition of an apostrophe and the letter “s” at the end of the word, all nouns are transformed into possessive nouns.
 The possessive form of a word only has to be written with an apostrophe at the end when a plural noun ends in the letter “s,” though.

-What is the Possessive form?
+What is Possessive Form?

 Before we get into the details of possessive nouns, let’s define a possessive word in general grammatical terms.
 The possessive case usually shows ownership of something (Sanjay’s phone) or a direct relationship with something (Sanjay’s sister).
+Let’s look at some examples in real sentences.

 Seema takes her book from Reema’s book.